-ThoughtSpot enables you to use the Security Assertion Markup Language (SAML) to authenticate user.
+ThoughtSpot enables you to use the Security Assertion Markup Language (SAML) to authenticate users.
 You can set up SAML through the shell on ThoughtSpot using a

 Before you configure SAML, collect the following information: